michaelreneer/michaelreneer.github.io/content/website/hello-world.markdown

 Title: Hello World
 Date: 2012-12-9
 Tags: blog, pelican
-Subtitle: bored + learning python = a blog written with pelican
+Subtitle: bored + learning python = a blog + pelican
 Summary: I have recently begun working professionally with Python and decided
          in order to truly have any fun, I needed to dive in with some of my free time.
 For a while I have been interested in starting a blog.